Introduction

 Strength training is one of the most powerful tools to slow or even reverse this process:

-It encourages muscle growth through progressive overload.
+- It encourages muscle growth through progressive overload, helping to preserve lean body mass.

 At Vision Personal Training, we prioritise compound lifts like squats and bench pressing to help women build total-body strength that protects their long-term health and independence.